kristopolous/agentkit-render-tutorial/README.md

 - [Resend account](https://resend.com/): API to send email

 ### Github code
+Before you get started, please fork this repo.
+By having your own copy of the repo, you can freely make changes to it.

-Before you get started, git clone this repo to your local machine.
+Then git clone your forked repo to your local machine.

 ## Deploy this project on Render